-As part of an on-going investigation into the extent of animal testing undertaken in New Zealand tertiary education facilities NZAVS sent Official Information Act (OIA) requests to all universities and polytechnics asking for copies of the animal manipulation forms they are required to submit to the Ministry of Primary Industries annually.
+As part of an on-going investigation into the extent of animal testing undertaken in New Zealand tertiary education facilities, NZAVS sent Official Information Act (OIA) requests to all universities and polytechnics asking for copies of the animal manipulation forms they are required to submit to the Ministry of Primary Industries annually.

-These forms provide statistics on the amount of animals used, the species, the types of research they're used for, how many are killed etc. The figures are compiled annually by the National Animal Ethics Advisory Committee and are used in their annual report on animal experimentation in New Zealand.
+These forms provide statistics on the number of animals used, the species, the types of research they're used for, how many are killed etc. The figures are compiled annually by the National Animal Ethics Advisory Committee and are used in their annual report on animal experimentation in New Zealand.

 The vast majority of the requests were filled and many of the responses included additional information to that requested.
 This data is currently being compiled to give an overview of animal experimentation in New Zealand educational institutes.

-We received a tip off that a New Zealand university had done the LD50 test recently.
+We received a tip-off that a New Zealand university had done the LD50 test recently.
 This was a disturbing development as it is was the first indication of this widely condemned test ever being done here in New Zealand.

-Up until now the accepted wisdom was that the LD50 test was not used in NZ, after all it hasn't been an OECD accepted regulatory test for over a decade as the data is so meaningless.
-As part of this investigation all NZ universities were sent an OIA request asking if they had done the LD50 in the last five years.
+Up until now the accepted wisdom was that the LD50 test was not used in NZ, after all, it hasn't been an OECD accepted regulatory test for over a decade as the data is so meaningless.
+As part of this investigation, all NZ universities were sent an OIA request asking if they had done the LD50 in the last five years.